 The Internal Revenue Service (IRS) makes every effort to examine tax returns as soon as possible after they are filed.
 To ensure timely tax examinations, Congress has set deadlines for assessing taxes and making refunds or credit of tax.
 These deadlines are called statute of limitations.
 Without statute of limitations, a tax return could be examined and tax assessed, refunded, or credited at any time, regardless of when the return was filed.

 Statutes of limitations generally limit the time the IRS has to make tax assessments to within three years after a return is due or filed, whichever is later.
 That particular date is also referred to as the statute expiration date.
 Statute of limitations will also limit the time you have to file a claim for credit or refund.

 Congress, recognizing that additional time may sometimes be needed to fairly resolve a tax examination, has provided for extending the statutory period by written agreement between you and the IRS.
 These agreements, Form 872, Consent to Extend the Time to Assess Tax, are called "consents" and generally apply to all taxes except estate tax.
-Notification is usually made by sending Letter 907, with the most recently revised Publication 1035, Extending the Tax Assessment Period, and the applicable agreements.
+Notification is usually made by sending Letter 907, with the most recently revised Publication 1035, Extending the Tax Assessment Period (PDF), and the applicable agreements.

 Letter 907 advises the taxpayer they have the right to refuse to extend the limitation period, that the extension be limited to particular issues, and that the limitation period can be limited to a specific date.